-4.1 Prior to authorising the use or conduct of CHIS, the authorising officer should be satisfied that a risk assessment has been carried out.
+4.1 Prior to authorising the use or conduct of CHIS, the Authorising Officer should be satisfied that a risk assessment has been carried out.
 The risk assessment should determine the risk to the CHIS of any tasking and the likely consequences should their identity become known; and should consider the ongoing security and welfare of the CHIS after the cancellation of the authorisation.
-Consideration should also be given to the management of any requirement to disclose information tending to reveal the existence or identity to, or in court.
+Consideration should also be given to the management of any requirement to disclose information tending to reveal the existence or identity of a CHIS to, or in a court.

 - the validity of the risk assessment

 - the safety and welfare of the CHIS.